hhandika/segui/website/docs/cli-usage/translate.md

 # Sequence Translation

-To translate dna alignment to amino acid:
+To translate DNA alignment to amino acid:

 ```Bash
 segul sequence translate -d [path-to-alignment-files] -f [sequence-format-keyword]
 ```

-By default, the app will use the standard code table (NCBI Table 1).
-To set the translation table, use the `--table` option.
-For example, to translate dna sequences using NCBI Table 2 (vertebrate MtDNA):
+The app will default to the standard code table (NCBI Table 1).
+Use the `--table` option to set the translation table.
+For example, to translate DNA sequences using NCBI Table 2 (vertebrate MtDNA):

 ```Bash
 segul sequence translate -d loci/ -f fasta --table 2